Surface Area of a Rectangular Prism Calculator

 which, in our notation, translates to

-Recall that all the faces in our calculator are rectangles, and the area of a rectangle is calculated by multiplying its side lengths.
+Recall that all the faces in our calculator are rectangles, and, as mentioned in the rectangle area calculator, they are calculated by multiplying the side lengths.
 Now, let's use that information to study the base of our prism.
 With our notation, it is a rectangle with sides

 h, the lateral edge (or the height) of the prism.
 Also, the other side of one of the pairs is equal to the first base edge, say